fbpx

 Awareness always precedes action.

-So the first thing we must do is get people to pay attention to us and our creation.
+So the first thing you must do is get people to pay attention to you and our creation.

-We have to stand out from the crowd, get noticed, figure out where our audience is, and most importantly do something worthy of their most precious and limited resource — time.
+You have to stand out from the crowd, get noticed, figure out where your audience is, and most importantly do something worthy of their most precious and limited resource – time.

 Get people’s trust.

-Once we capture somebody’s attention, the next step is to earn their trust.
+Once you capture someone’s attention, the next step is to earn their trust.

-We must overcome their assumptions and convince them our promises are legitimate.
-They need to believe an investment of their time, effort, attention, emotion, or money into our creation won’t be something they regret.
+You must overcome their assumptions and convince them your promises are legitimate.
+They need to believe an investment of their time, effort, attention, emotion, or money into your creation won’t be something they regret.

-There’s no shortcut to trust and it’s not something we can luck into —we have to earn it.
+There’s no shortcut to trust and it’s not something you can luck into – you have to earn it.

 Show people what’s in it for them.

-Here’s the thing about trying to get people to do what we want — they’re never going to do it for us.
+Here’s the thing about trying to get people to do what you want – they’re never going to do it for you.

 People do things for themselves – even if it’s a charitable act.

-This doesn’t mean they don’t genuinely want to help others (or us), but their action is actually motivated by self-interest.
+This doesn’t mean they don’t genuinely want to help others (or you), but their action is actually motivated by self-interest.

 We help others because it makes us feel good to help others.

-To convince somebody to take an action, we need to demonstrate the value it will provide to them.
-That’s our sales pitch.
+To convince someone to take an action, you need to demonstrate the value it will provide to them.
+That’s your sales pitch.

-It’s not about asking for favors or asking others to help us — it’s about showing others how this action will benefit them.
+It’s not about asking for favors or asking others to help you – it’s about showing others how this action will benefit them.

 Make it easy.

-The more complicated an action is for somebody to take, the less likely they are to take it.
+The more complicated an action is for someone to take, the less likely they are to take it.

-We must figure out how to make our actions as simple as possible — even if it means breaking them down into smaller, sequential actions, and presenting them to people in that way.
+You must figure out how to make your actions as simple as possible – even if it means breaking them down into smaller, sequential actions, and presenting them to people in that way.

-Ideally, our requested actions are so simple that it’s almost harder not to do them than it is to do them.
+Ideally, your requested actions are so simple it’s almost harder NOT to do them than it is to do them.

 Solve a problem.

-The action we want people to take has to solve a problem our audience has in order for them to do it.
+The action you want people to take has to solve a problem your audience has in order for them to do it.

 That problem could be tangible (Need a new suit for work?
 Here’s our new suit!) or obscure (Need a laugh?
 Here’s our new comedy video!), but it has to exist.

-And if our audience doesn’t believe they have the problem our action solves, then it’s on us to convince them they do — or to find an alternate audience that does have that problem.
+If your audience doesn’t believe they have the problem your action solves, then it’s on you to convince them they do – or to find an alternate audience that does have that problem.

 Start small.